Vietnam.vn - Nền tảng quảng bá Việt Nam

 Foreign Ministry Spokesperson Pham Thu Hang provides information on the situation of Vietnamese citizens who were rescued in Myanmar.
 (Photo: Nguyen Hong)

-Responding to reporters' questions about the request for more information about the Vietnamese citizens who were rescued in Myanmar and the plan to bring them back home, Spokesperson Pham Thu Hang said that according to the latest information from the Vietnamese representative agency in Myanmar, the security situation in some northern states of Myanmar continues to have complicated developments.
+Responding to reporters' questions about the request for more information about Vietnamese citizens who have been rescued in Myanmar and the plan to bring them back home, Spokesperson Pham Thu Hang said that according to the latest information from the Vietnamese representative agency in Myanmar, the security situation in some northern states of Myanmar continues to have complicated developments.
 To date, about 700 Vietnamese citizens are in temporarily safe areas and many other cases are awaiting information verification.

 "As soon as we received information about the situation in Myanmar, as well as the situation of Vietnamese citizens in Myanmar at the end of October 2023, the Ministry of Foreign Affairs directed the Vietnamese Embassy in Myanmar to work with the authorities and request the Myanmar side to ensure the safety and basic living conditions for Vietnamese citizens and create favorable conditions for Vietnamese citizens to move out of the conflict area," said Ms. Pham Thu Hang.